Mo-21/multi-text-analyzer/README.md

 # Text Analyzer

-A lightweight npm package for analyzing text statistics.
+A lightweight npm package for analyzing text.

 The package finds the following stats: